 Before buying in bulk to snag a great deal, be sure the food won’t go rancid or get stale before you can eat it.

-4. When the “sale price” is the highest the item’s ever been sold for at this location
+4. When the “sale price” is still the highest price sold for at this location

 Retailers often use underhanded strategies to attract consumers.
 One of these tactics is featuring an item’s price as a “sale price” when, in reality, the store has never sold it for more than the tagged amount.

 Sometimes, the store operators will be basing their sale price on an inflated Manufacturer’s Suggested Retail Price (MSRP).
-But if the MSRP was artificially inflated from the start, you’re not really getting a bargain, are you?
+Therefore, you’re not really getting a bargain, are you?

 5. When you need to mail in a rebate to get the discount